iuliatugui/laravel-event-notification/README.md

 # Laravel Event Notification

-This package provides an easy way to integrate notification with Laravel 6, Redis and socket.io .
+This package provides an easy way to integrate notifications with Laravel 6, Redis and socket.io .
-After installation the user will be able to receive real time notification.
+After the installation the user will be able to receive real time notification.

 Here are some examples: